usnistgov/vulntology/website/content/contribute/_index.md

 Please email the [project team](mailto:vulntology@nist.gov) with any questions you have about this project or if you are interested in getting involved.

-A [Gitter chat room](https://matrix.to/#/#vulntology_community:gitter.im) is available for Metaschema discussions.
-This is a great place to discuss issues with the NIST developers and ask for assistance with building Metaschema-enabled tools.
-This room is also setup with GitHub integration, which provides a good summary of recent Metaschema GitHub repo activities within the chat room.
+A [Gitter chat room](https://matrix.to/#/#vulntology_community:gitter.im) is available for discussions.
+This is a great place to discuss issues with the NIST developers.
+This room is also setup with GitHub integration, which provides a good summary of recent project GitHub repository activities within the chat room.